 Content continues below ad

-Rub on soothing oilsbobanphotomkd/shutterstockStudies show an ancient treatment called Shirodhara has been shown to help with insomnia.
+Rub on soothing oilsbobanphotomkd/shutterstockStudies show that an ancient treatment called Shirodhara may help with insomnia.
 "This ancient Ayurvedic treatment involves dripping warm brahmi oil onto the forehead of the patient," says Dr. Kogan.
-Ananta Ripa Ajmera, a certified Ayurveda health practitioner and yoga instructor and author of The Ayurveda Way offers another option from the Ashtanga Hrdayam text, "Oil your feet, the top of your head, and the backs of your ears before sleeping."
+Ananta Ripa Ajmera, a certified Ayurveda health practitioner and yoga instructor and author of The Ayurveda Way, offers another option from the Ashtanga Hrdayam text: "Oil your feet, the top of your head, and the backs of your ears before sleeping."
 But who wants to crawl into bed with an oily head?
 No worries.
 Sit on a towel and warm the container of oil in a bowl of hot water.
 Ajmera recommends sesame oil for winter and spring or if you have pain, and coconut oil for summer as it has a cooling potency.
 Follow with a warm shower and non-drying soap.
 Add these mini meditations and you'll be snoozing in no time.

 Content continues below ad